Carter Family: Second generation

-Chet Atkins joined them playing electric guitar in 1949 at WNOX radio in Knoxville, Tennessee.
+Chet Atkins, playing electric guitar, joined them in 1949 at WNOX radio in Knoxville, Tennessee.
 He moved with them in October 1949 to KWTO radio in Springfield, Missouri.

-Opry management didn't want the Carters to bring Chet when they were offered a regular spot on the Grand Ole Opry but Ezra Carter (their father and manager) insisted that Chet come with them, as he was a part of their band now.
-Finally the Opry management agreed and Chet went with them when they were hired by WSM and the Grand Ole Opry; their first day was May 29, 1950.
-Chet worked with them when they did "personals" off and on for 8 years, but mostly on the live Grand Ole Opry performances.
+When the Carters were offered a regular spot on the Grand Ole Opry, the Opry management did not want to include Atkins.
+However, Ezra Carter, their father and manager, insisted that Atkins come with them, as he was a part of their band now.
+Finally, the Opry management agreed, and Atkins went with them when they were hired by WSM and the Grand Ole Opry; their first day was May 29, 1950.
+Atkins worked with them when they did "personals" off and on for 8 years, but mostly on the live Grand Ole Opry performances.

 A.P., Sara, and their children Joe and Janette recorded 3 albums in the 1950s under the name of The A.P.
 Carter Family.

 After the death of A.P.
 Carter in 1960, Mother Maybelle Carter and the Carter Sisters began using the name "the Carter Family" for their act during the 1960s and 1970s.
 Maybelle and Sara briefly reunited, recorded a reunion album (An Historic Reunion), and toured in the 1960s during the height of folk music's popularity.

-A film documentary about the family, Sunny Side of Life, was released in 1985.
+A film documentary about the family, and in particular the second generation, Sunny Side of Life, was released in 1985.

 In 1987, reunited sisters June Carter Cash and Helen and Anita Carter, along with June's daughter Carlene Carter, appeared as the Carter Family.
 They were featured on a 1987 television episode of Austin City Limits, along with June's husband Johnny Cash.

 Third generation

 The Carter Family name was revived for a third time, under the name Carter Family III.
 It was a project of descendants of the original Carter Family, John Carter Cash (grandson of Maybelle Carter, son of June Carter Cash and Johnny Cash) and Dale Jett (grandson of A.P. and Sara Carter), along with John's wife Laura (Weber) Cash.
 They released their first album, Past & Present, in 2010.

-Rosie Nix Adams, daughter of June Carter Cash and her second husband, was also a semi-regular performing member of the Carter Family.
+Rosie Nix Adams, daughter of June Carter Cash, performed with the Carter Family in the 1970s as well as on The Johnny Cash Show in 1969.

-Third Generation family member Carlene Carter (granddaughter of Maybelle Carter) had ventured into pop music before becoming part of the 1987 Carter Family's second generation revival.
+Carlene Carter (granddaughter of Maybelle Carter) has had a successful career in country and rock music.
+She joined the 1987 Carter Family's second generation revival.